DinoChiesa/apigee-scanner/README.md

 node ./scanProxies.js -o $ORG -n -v --deployed  --proxydesc '^((?!@example.com).)*$'  --policytype XMLToJSON
 ```

-When you do this,  the result is the set of proxies which is the union of all that have matched for each option.
+The result is the set of proxies which is the union of all that have matched for each option.